cristianoliveira/aerospace-ipc/docs/MIGRATION-2-to-3.md

 })
 ```

+**Note:** Focus operations have been moved to a dedicated `Focus` service.
+See section 5 for migration details.

 **New Recommended Approach (using Focus Service):**

 The focus operations have been moved to a dedicated `Focus` service, which better reflects that focus is independent of windows, workspaces, or any specific node in AeroSpace.
 The old methods in the `Windows` service still work but are deprecated.